Grannom

 Midday

-Chalk streams and moderate-paced gravel rivers; hatches on the same beats year after year
+Chalk streams and moderate-paced gravel rivers

 Lifecycle

+The Grannom larva builds distinctive square-sectioned cases from fine sand grains and plant material.
 The pupal stage lasts approximately two weeks.
-When ready to hatch, the pupa cuts free from its case and typically ascends to the surface in mid-water, making it available to subsurface-feeding trout before it even reaches the film.
-Emergence happens rapidly; the adult caddis appears through the surface film in seconds, dries its wings on the water surface, and takes flight.
+When ready to hatch, the pupa cuts free from its case and ascends to the surface in mid-water, then hatches rapidly through the film.

 Peak months

 The Grannom hatch in April is one of the great spectacles of the chalk stream season.
 On a warm April morning, the surface suddenly fills with dozens, then hundreds of small brown caddis with distinctive bright green egg sacs at their tails.
-After a winter of mostly sub-surface feeding, trout explode to the surface for what may be the first serious dry fly opportunity of the year.

 Fishing tips